 Welcome!
 This is a collection of links to places you can go to enjoy nature with minimal obstacles.
+These are trails that are either wheelchair accessible or at least very easy walking.
 The emphasis is contemplative outdoor experiences, but I do have a few links to organizations and places which offer more exciting venues under the Adventures tab.

 The trails described here fall into two levels of accessibility: Very Easy or Wheelchair Accessible.